RMIT-Hive-Rocketry/GCS/docs/frontend.md

+# Frontend developer documentation

+*Developer notes and documentation for working on the GCS frontend.*

+## Libraries
+We're using the following libraries for frontend:
+- Tailwind v4.0.17
+- D3.js v7.9.0
+- Three.js v0.175.0

+These libraries have been included as standalone JS so we don't have to rely on NPM or a CDN.

+Unless updating them is absolutely necessary, we will be using these specific versions throughout the capstone project.
+Updating in the middle of development can add a lot of work and cause weird glitches.

+### Tailwind
+**Tailwind v4.0.17 is used for stylesheets.**

+The standalone version of Tailwind will be used so we don't have to rely on node.js.
+Download it from https://github.com/tailwindlabs/tailwindcss/releases/tag/v4.0.17, rename to *tailwindcss*, and place it INSIDE `/third_party/` for development.

+The `/frontend/scripts/` folder has a number of scripts for using Tailwind:

+- *tailwind_dev.sh* will update tailwind.css in realtime, as you make changes to the html.
+Use this while developing the webpage.
+- *tailwind_build.sh* will build an optimised and minified version of tailwind.css for production.
+This probably isn't necessary since it's a fairly small website, but we'll take any optimisations we can get.

+### D3.js
+**D3.js v7.9.0 is used for data visualisation.**

+It lets us make pretty graphs

+### Three.js
+**Three.js v0.175.0 is used to render the 3D model of the rocket.**

+Included with this is the **GLTFLoader.js** loader, which lets us load .gltf and .glb model files.

+## Interface items
-# Display item keys and IDs
+### Display item keys and IDs

-# THIS DOCUMENT IS OUT OF DATE
+> These are out of date, and were documented during development of the GCS-2025 system.
+>
-# TODO: Incorporate this into the API standardisation
-#       Which makes all keys and values consistently handled across the entire system
-#       Instead of having to do a bunch of processing/handling on each interface
+> TODO: Incorporate this into the API standardisation, which makes all keys and values consistently handled across the entire system, instead of having to do a bunch of processing/handling on each interface

-## Per module
+### Module tables
 These are the item IDs for updating values with JavaScript.

-### Aux Data (aux)
+**Aux Data (aux)**
 | Name | Unit | API ID | API key | ID | Error ID | Error Key |
 | --- | --- | --- | --- | --- | --- | --- |
 | Transducer 1 - N2O In | Bar | 6 | `transducer1` | `aux-transducer-1` | 6,7 | `errorFlags.transducer1Error` |